eissa4444/Check-for-balanced-parentheses/README.md

 # Check-for-balanced-parentheses
 a simple application Check for balanced parentheses

-checking for balanced parantheses is an important task for programming editors
+checking for balanced parantheses is an important task for coding editors

   this is a C# Program to check for balanced parentheses in an expression using stack.
   Given an expression as string comprising of opening and closing characters